OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-102-en.md

 Welcome to XiangShan biweekly column!
 Through this column, we will regularly share the latest development progress of XiangShan.
 This is the 102nd issue of the biweekly report.

-The design document of Kunming Lake V3 has been gradually released, and we welcome everyone to read and discuss it with us!
-Currently, the new design document includes two modules: ICache and BPU.
-The design documents for other modules will be released as development progresses.
-The design document is still available at <https://docs.xiangshan.cc/projects/design/zh-cn/>.
-If you are interested in the design document of Kunming Lake V2, you can switch branches at the bottom right corner of the webpage to view it.
+The development of X200, SpacemiT's third-generation high-performance RISC-V processor core based on XiangShan Kunming Lake V2, has been completed.
+Built on a traditional cloud computing processor core, X200 has been specifically optimized for cloud-side Agent applications and flagship end-side Agent applications.
+Its SPECint 2006 performance reaches 16.0 points/GHz, and the single-core frequency can reach 3.3GHz.
+Compared with X100, its per-core performance has improved by more than 100%, reaching 50 SPECint 2006 points/Core.

+Even more encouraging than the reuse of Kunming Lake V2 is that the full XiangShan open-source infrastructure was used throughout the X200 research and development process.
+This is the part below the surface that supports X200 on its path toward production readiness.
+These open-source toolchains greatly accelerated the efficiency of X200 derivative development and provided strong assurance for its quality.

-As for recent XiangShan core development, the frontend optimized branch predictor timing, while backend and memory teams fixed bugs and continued module refactoring and testing.
+As for recent XiangShan development, the frontend is implementing 2-fetch while optimizing timing; the backend and memory teams fixed several functional bugs and continued advancing the new L2 design; XSAI added FP8 support for the matrix unit while also improving code quality and evaluation tools.

 <!-- more -->